 Carbon dioxide, nitric oxide and sulfur dioxide are pollutants that are doing serious harm to the environment in the form of global warming and acid rain.
 Air pollution also causes thousand of deaths and disabilities every year from asthma, emphysema and other conditions.

 IF YOU CONDENSE THE STEAM IN THE EXHAUST DOWN TO WATER, YOU CAN PICK UP ANOTHER 10% IN EFFICIENCY.
 Significant amounts of the pollutants will dissolve in the water and they go harmlessly down the drain instead of polluting the air.

 But most boilers and water heaters are not efficient enough to condense the flue gasses down to water.
 This limited efficiency is intentional.
 Most boilers and water heaters would rust out or otherwise corrode if condensation occurred within them.

-For reasons of long term cost, energy efficiency and respect for our environment, Radiantec Company recommends the use of condensing water heaters.
+For reasons of long term cost, energy efficiency and respect for our environment, Radiantec Company recommends the use of condensing water heaters for radiant floor heat.